tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>This Test supports conformance with the recommendation in the comment on dwc:countryCode: "Recommended best practice is to use an ISO 3166-1-alpha-2 country code."
+Darwin Core also recommends the use of the XZ for high seas and ZZ for unknown.
 Three letter codes should be amended to the matching two-letter code.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>